HendersonRK/HendersonRK/README.md

-## Hi there I'm Henderson Kettermann! 👋
+## Hi there, I'm Henderson Kettermann! 👋

 <!--